tsmdt/whisply/README.md

 python whisply_cli.py

 Usage: whisply_cli.py [OPTIONS]

+  WHISPLY processes audio files for transcription, optionally enabling speaker diarization and generating SRT subtitles or saving transcriptions in .txt format.
+Default output is a .json file for each input file that saves timestamps and transcripts.

 Options:
   --files PATH            Path to file, folder, URL or .list to process.
+  --output_dir DIRECTORY  Folder where transcripts should be saved.
+DEFAULT:
+                          "./transcriptions"
   --device [cpu|gpu|mps]  Select the computation device: CPU, GPU (nvidia
                           CUDA), or MPS (Metal Performance Shaders).
   --lang TEXT             Specify the language of the audio for transcription